Kotlin/KEEP/proposals/context-parameters.md

 The underlying reason is that the value for the context parameter is not available until the property is accessed, and may change according to the context.

-**§1.4** *(implicitness)*: When calling a member with context parameters, those are not spelled out.
+**§1.4** *(implicitness)*: When calling a function or property with context parameters, those are not spelled out.
 Rather, the value for each of those arguments is **resolved** from two sources: in-scope context parameters, and implicit receivers ([as defined by the Kotlin specification](https://kotlinlang.org/spec/overload-resolution.html#receivers)).
 We say that context parameters are **implicit**.

 ```kotlin
 context(logger: Logger) fun logWithTime(message: String) =